DanSpicyTaco/DanSpicyTaco.github.io/src/distributed_systems/architecture.md

   - Hard to route to a peer you've never heard of before
   - Peers are always added or removed - hard to remain consistent
   - Sacrifices _performance_ for _flexibility_
-  - _E.g._: Winny network or Gnutella
+  - _E.g._ Winny network or Gnutella
 - _Structured overlay_: an algorithm is used to determine a peer's neighbours
   - Structure reduces latency because routing is easier
   - Sacrifices _flexibility_ for _performance_
-  - _E.g._: a distributed hash table - each node is responsible for the data that hashes to it
+  - _E.g._ a distributed hash table - each node is responsible for the data that hashes to it

 |            Unstructured Overlay Network            |      Distributed Hash Table      |
 | :------------------------------------------------: | :------------------------------: |
 | ![unstructured](img/architecture/unstructured.png) | ![dht](img/architecture/dht.png) |

-### DHT Example: Chord DHT
+## DHT Example: Chord DHT

 _Distributed hash table_: a hash table as an overlay network.
 DHT is good for unstructured lookups (i.e. if the content have no structure, using a DHT is good).